NFL Trade Rumors: Texans Star Urges Fans Not to March for Him

-Things are heating up between the Texans and quarterback Deshaun Watson who has made it clear he wants out of there.
-He might want out of Houston, but fans want to keep him.
+Things are heating up between the Texans and quarterback Deshaun Watson, who has made it clear he wants out of there.
+He might want out of Houston, but fans are wanting their starting QB him to stay.

-In hopes of making the Texans star stay, fans have planned to march on MLK Day.
+In hopes of making the Texans star stick around longer, fans have planned to march on MLK Day.

 Tomorrow at 11 am we are going to meet @eatleftys to start the rally (not protest) than we will walk down Kirby to the bull at NRG